-An elite player in both the women’s and mixed game, Hogan has represented Victoria and Australia and remains an integral part of Victorian Netball League club DC North East Blaze’s top Championship team.
+An elite player in both the women’s and mixed game, Sarah has represented Victoria and Australia in mixed netball and remains an integral part of Victorian Netball League club DC North East Blaze.

-After a stellar under-age career that included numerous Victorian representations as well as Australian selection, including for the 2013 Youth World Cup squad, Micaela has enjoyed stints with Melbourne Vixens and NSW Swifts, as well as playing for Victorian Fury in the Australian Netball League.
+After a stellar under-age career that included numerous Victorian representations as well as Australian selection, including for the 2013 Youth World Cup squad, Micaela enjoyed stints with Melbourne Vixens and NSW Swifts, as well as playing for Victorian Fury in the Australian Netball League.

 Micaela also has extensive experience coaching junior players.

 Now an elite coach after a distinguished career as a men’s and mixed netballer, Matt has had netball in his veins since his teenage years.

-He represented Victoria and Australia as a player at under-age and Open level before turning his hand to coaching, and is now the Australian 20/U Men’s coach and Victorian 23/U Men’s coach.
+He represented Victoria and Australia as a player at under-age and Open level before turning his hand to coaching, becoming the Australian 20/U Men’s coach and Victorian 23/U Men’s coach.

-He also coaches in Victoria’s highest competition, the Victorian Netball League, with City West Falcons.
+He also previously coached in Victoria’s highest competition, the Victorian Netball League, with City West Falcons.

 A former Victorian representative and Victorian Netball League player, Keira has turned her talents to coaching, where she has worked with both junior and senior athletes over a number of years.

 She has enjoyed success as a team head coach at VNL club Peninsula Waves, and in 2023 took on the role of head coach and Championship division coach.